 One-a-Day...for the Heart: Dream a Little Dream

 Dreams are fascinating.
-Sometimes the fascination disappears, though, and they are downright scary!
+Sometimes the fascination disappears, though, and dreams are downright scary!
 Night terrors torment more people than would readily admit it.
 Some dreams are completely ridiculous and hilarious.
 They can be vibrantly colorful, or black and white.
 Other dreams are prophetic and very significant regarding details in our life.
 From a medical standpoint, it is said that our dreams are the culmination of the many thoughts and activities we’ve had all day long—bits and pieces of data going into the night processing of a giant computer (the brain).
 Perhaps that is so, but dreams have been a method of communication between God and man for a very long time…

 But God speaks again and again, though people do not recognize it.
 He speaks in dreams, in visions of the night when deep sleep falls on people as they lie in bed.
 He whispers in their ear… (Job 33:14-16 NLT).
 The Lord spoke to King Solomon in a dream, as recorded in 1 Kings 3:5-15 (NLT).
 Notice how long they conversed in the dream: